openMSL/sl-2-0-traffic-participant-model-repository-template/README.md

 <br><br>

 In this template, a very simple traffic participant is modeled.
-The model consumes an osi3::SensorView as input and outputs an osi3::TrafficUpdate.
+The model consumes an osi3::SensorView and an osi3::TrafficCommand as input and outputs an osi3::TrafficUpdate and an osi3::TrafficCommandUpdate.
 The TrafficUpdate at the output contains the update message with updated position and velocity data.

 < Eye-catcher Image >